Me-Wosh/TerminalGames/README.md

 # Terminal Games

 It was a fun project that helped me learn more about the ANSI/ASCII characters and terminal input/output manipulation.
-Besides that it was my first Ruby project so this way I could learn about its syntax, thought process behind the language and I could try something new.
+Also my first Ruby project.

 <br/>

 # NOTE
-Windows CMD and PowerShell aren't aware of the concept of getting user input without blocking the program so the games might not work properly.
-The easiest workaround is to run a second thread responsible only for user input.
+Windows CMD and PowerShell don't support getting user input without pausing the program.
+The easiest workaround is to run a second thread responsible only for user input (I'll update the code eventually).

 <br/>